ufwt/datAFLow/fuzzer-test-suite/README.md

-If fuzzing with ASan (as described [here](https://github.com/HexHive/datAFLow/tree/master/fuzzalloc#with-addresssanitizer-asan)), you should set the `ENABLE_ASAN` environment variable when building a target.
+If fuzzing with ASan (as described [here](https://github.com/HexHive/datAFLow/tree/master/fuzzalloc#with-addresssanitizer-asan)), you should set the `ASAN_ENABLE` environment variable when building a target.
 This will:

  * Add the necessary ASan compiler flags; and